See our Fall 2022 Flyer for programs

 Students must be able to attend all sessions

-Our Spring Saturday program will be VIRTUAL and courses are based on Beaver Works Summer Institute courses.
+Our Fall Saturday program will be VIRTUAL and courses are based on Beaver Works Summer Institute courses.
 The Spring program is meant to be a beginning look at some of the BWSI courses we offer for 11th grade students.
-Completion of a course will will help these students feel comfortable going forward to apply for the BWSI program when they are in 11th grade.
+Completion of a course will will help these students feel comfortable going forward to apply for the BWSI program in the summer.

 Information on specific courses

-Computational Biology and the Microbiome (NEW): The future of bio is now!
+Computational Biology and the Microbiome: The future of bio is now!
 Learn about fundamental computational biology concepts like genomics, programming, data visualization, and digital biosecurity in a fun, low stress environment.

 Yes!
 You Can Program Autonomous Cars uses the Mini-RACECAR course that includes introduction to Python programming and machine vision.
 We'll be using a simulator built in Unity to test their code over a virtual racetrack.
 This course is designed for students who are interested in programming but don't have much experience and we start with introductory programming and work to machine vision and control algorithms to code an autonomous model car.